Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ```

 ## 10.2 Integrated FCM Push
-First, You can follow these guides: [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup) and [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client), then Ask meari for Configuring Sender ID and Server Key and uploading the google-services.json file in the Push (Google FCM) section of App SDK on the Meari IoT Platform.
+First, You can follow these guides: [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup) and [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client), then go to firebase setting page, geneating the admin sdk file，provide the file to meari,
+call MeariUser.getInstance().uploadToken(1, token, callback) to upload your fcm token to meari server.

 ## 10.3 Integration with other pushes
 ```